bbauska/Anti-Project2025/anti.md

 agencies and their components have established so-called diversity, equity, and inclusion (DEI) offices that have become the vehicles for this unlawful discrimination, and all departments and agencies have created “equity” plans to carry out these invidious schemes.
-[DOJ Project 2025, pp. 561-562, accessed 6/24/24]
+[DOJ Project 2025, pp. 561-562, accessed 6/24/24]</p>

-Project 2025 calls for the elimination of disparate impact theories of establishing discrimination, including racial discrimination–even though, as Supreme Court Justice Earl Warren emphasized, the Constitution forbids “sophisticated, as well as simple-minded, modes of discrimination.”
+<p>Project 2025 calls for the elimination of disparate impact theories of establishing discrimination,
+including racial discrimination–even though, as Supreme Court Justice Earl Warren emphasized, the Constitution forbids “sophisticated, as well as simple-minded, modes of discrimination.”</p>

-Project 2025 commands that “[i]n addition to rescinding the policy and any related guidance, the next Secretary should work with the next Attorney General on a regulation that would clarify current regulations to state that Title VI of the Civil Rights Act does not include a disparate impact standard.”
+<p>Project 2025 commands that “[i]n addition to rescinding the policy and any related guidance, the next
+Secretary should work with the next Attorney General on a regulation that would clarify current regulations to state that Title VI of the Civil Rights Act does not include a disparate impact standard.”
 Title VI of the Civil Rights Act prohibits discrimination based on race, color, or national origin in programs and activities that receive federal financial assistance, including grants, loans, and contracts.[Project 2025, p.
-331]
+331]</p>

-Project 2025 proposes moving election-related investigations and prosecutions from the Civil Rights Division to the Criminal Division.
+<p>Project 2025 proposes moving election-related investigations and prosecutions from the Civil
+Rights Division to the Criminal Division.
 “Investigations and prosecutions under 18 U.S. Code § 241 are currently within the jurisdictional oversight of the Civil Rights Division, not the Criminal Division.86 Only by moving authority for 18 U.S. Code § 241 investigations and prosecutions back to the Criminal Division will the rule of law be appropriately enforced.”
 It also asserts that “Otherwise, voter registration fraud and unlawful ballot correction will remain federal election offenses that are never appropriately investigated and prosecuted.”
-[DOJ Project 2025, accessed 6/24/24]
+[DOJ Project 2025, accessed 6/24/24]</p>

-Project 2025 intends to limit the FBI’s ability to combat domestic extremism by limiting misinformation and disinformation tracking.
+<p>Project 2025 intends to limit the FBI’s ability to combat domestic extremism by limiting
+misinformation and disinformation tracking.
 The FBI would be completely reformed — including a mandate to prohibit the agency from “engaging, in general, in activities related to combating the spread of so-called misinformation and disinformation by Americans who are not tied to any plausible criminal activity.”
-[DOJ Project 2025, accessed 6/24/24]
+[DOJ Project 2025, accessed 6/24/24]</p>

-Project 2025 proposes further politicization of the enforcement of federal campaign finance laws.
+<p>Project 2025 proposes further politicization of the enforcement of federal campaign finance laws.
 “The President should direct the DOJ and the attorney general not to prosecute individuals under an interpretation of the law with which the FEC—the expert agency designated by Congress to enforce the law civilly and issue regulations establishing the standards under which the law is applied—does not